rundeck/docs/docs/administration/install/aws.md

 Create the ELB called rundeckpro-ha-elb.
 If you defined the HTTPS listener, you must create a new SSL certificate.
 You will upload the SSL cert and key when defining the HTTPS listener.

+Kindly add which type of ELB ?
+Is it ALB or NLB ?
+Can it be mentioned regarding SSL termination and passthrough concept to considering special security requirement of E2E encryption ?

 - Open the Amazon EC2 console at [https://console.aws.amazon.com/ec2/](https://console.aws.amazon.com/ec2/).
 - From the navigation bar, select a region for your load balancers.
 Be sure to select the same region that you selected for your EC2 instances.
 - In the navigation pane, under LOAD BALANCING, click Load Balancers.